faizanahemad/science-reader/new_features.md

 - Fix doc download [Done]
 - Make doc viewable within chat.
 [Done]
 - How do we do word doc and html link doc type for docs in chat?
 [Done]
 - On Mobile, given a pdf link or an arxiv link open in pdfjs viewer.
 Extra functionality since mobile forces pdf download.
+[Nope]
 - Read link from message text itself.
 [Done]
 - /search_exact command to search for exact text.
-- Use brightdata for arxiv link.
-[Nope]
 - read_link better [Done]
-- Don't index docs below 20K tokens.
-  - Do RAG prep only if doc is over 20K tokens.

 - Deprecate doc view and reviews.
 - Add sonnet, haiku and mistral medium to the list of final models.
 [Nope]
 - Use google gemini model more.
 - Upload image, do ocr, and then use the text in the image [Nope]
-- Move to chat message api based system for past messages.
-- For Doc Qna, Create question and follow up question based on the document summary and then ask them in parallel.
-Use this in L4.
-[Nope] it will write too much.
-- For multi-doc do a criss cross two layer calling strategy.
-First call all docs and then call all docs again.
-Use this in L4 as well.
 - For Doc Qna, use two models to create answers.
-- Make async calls to brightdata and zenrows and then show the results as they come in using a polling mechanism.
+[Done]
 -
 - Use cheaper means of web scraping
 - Scrape arxiv also using zenrows and brightdata.